binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 When you create and configure infrastructure as code, you are essentially combining many technical aspects: machine instances (addressed in the VPS chapter), networking (as addressed in the Network chapter), the Cloud, and your applications (as addressed in the Web Applications chapter), and bake them all into code to be executed.
 If you create security defects as part of the configuration or infrastructure, then lock them up in code, you will have the same consistent security defects each time that code is run.
 Hence,  Software Engineers now need to understand much more than they used to about security.
 We are now responsible for so much more than we used to be.

-Now we will focus on a collection of the largest providers.

 ### AWS {#cloud-identify-risks-aws}

-The AWS section is intended as overflow for items that have not been covered elsewhere in this chapter, and requires some attention.
+The AWS section is intended as overflow for items that have not been covered elsewhere in this chapter, and require some attention.

 The [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) is very useful in understanding some of the risks in AWS, as well as auditing options to determine if they exist currently.
 This document also includes countermeasures, including clear direction on how to apply them.
 This is well worth following along with as you read through this chapter.